Toby Keith's songs are some of the most popular of the last few decades in country music.

 Keith wrote "Cryin' for Me" as a tribute to his friend Wayne Tisdale, after the basketball player and jazz musician passed away in May of 2009.
 The track employs a greater musical subtlety than much of Keith's recorded output, focusing on acoustic guitar and saxophone.
 In the lyric, Keith says that he is not crying for his departed friend, "I'm cryin' for me."
 The song reached No. 6 on the country charts.

 "American Soldier"From: 'Shock'n Y'all' (2003)

 Keith wrote this patriotic anthem after working extensively with the USO.
 He wanted to write a song to express his support for American troops who put their lives at risk "because freedom don't come free."
 Written with Chuck Cannon, the song -- which perfectly captured the flag-waving sentiment of post-9/11 American culture -- reached No. 1 for four straight weeks beginning in February of 2004.

-'My List' is a rarity for Toby Keith in that it's a song that he recorded and released as a single but did not write.
+"My List" is a rarity for Keith, in that it's a song that he recorded and released as a single but did not write.
 Written by Tim James and Rand Bishop, the song talks of a man who is going through the motions of getting things done on his list of obligations but finally decides to make more time for family and "start living -- that's the next thing on my list."
-Apparently that sentiment rang true for a number of listeners -- 'My List' scored Keith a five-week run at No. 1.
+Apparently that sentiment rang true for a number of listeners -- "My List" scored Keith a five-week run at No. 1.